Woodland Cree

 The Sakāwithiniwak or Woodland Cree, are a Cree people, calling themselves Nîhithaw in their own dialect of the language.
 They are the largest indigenous group in northern Alberta and are an Algonquian people.
 Prior to the 18th century, their territory extended west of Hudson Bay, as far north as Churchill.
 Although in western Northern Saskatchewan and Manitoba, by the 18th century, they acted as middlemen in trade with western tribes.
 After acquiring guns through trade, they greatly expanded their territory and drove other tribes further west and north.

-The Rocky Cree or Asinikaw Īthiniwak are often grouped alongside the Woodland Cree, though many see them as a distinct ethnic group.
+The Rocky Cree or Asinikaw Īthiniwak are often grouped alongside the Woodland Cree, though many see them as a distinct group of Cree.
+The Rocky Cree once spoke a distinct "r" dialect of Cree before assimilating into the Woodland "th" dialect.

 Culture

 Their lodges varied in materials depending upon where they lived.
 In the southern areas they lived in birch-bark wigwams, and further north, where birch was more stunted, they used coverings of pine boughs and caribou hide over conical structures.
 There was a clear division of labour among men and women.
 The men hunted, fished, made canoes, sledges, hunting tools and weapons of war.
 The women foraged, snared rabbits and other small mammals, tanned hides, cut firewood, made snowshoes, pitched tents, hauled wood, wove fish nets, and made clothing adorned with quill- and bead-work.
 Coats and blankets were made from woven hare skin or soft caribou fur.
 In the spring and autumn the Woodland Cree hunted ducks and geese, and ptarmigan in the winter.
 Like many other tribes that depended upon snowshoe hares for food and clothing, they were affected by the periodic decline in populations, especially in the ninth and tenth years when hares almost altogether disappeared.
 Winter was a particularly difficult time for the Woodland Cree.